 For applicants who may not be wishing to attend university in the next year, their application can also be used to apply for deferred entry one year in advance.
 The process will be the same but will allow them to attend university in the following academic year.

 The UCAS Personal Statement is one of the largest and most difficult tasks in an average university application.
-This document must provide a clear explanation to the universities of why this applicant should be admitted into their course, all in under 4,000 characters.
+Through three different questions, students must provide a clear explanation to the universities of why they should be admitted into their course, all in under 4,000 characters.

-A typical Personal Statement will include discussions of a student’s school work, work experience, independent research and extra-curricular activities, all while explaining the various qualities and skills learnt throughout that make them worthy of attending their chosen course.
+A typical Personal Statement will include discussions of a student’s motivations, school work, work experience and extra-curricular activities, all while explaining the various qualities and skills learnt throughout that make them worthy of attending their chosen course.

 This is the part of the UCAS Application that will require your input, as applicants need to provide a reference from a teacher or other professional who works with them in their place of education.
 This will require you to provide context to your school and the nature of your relationship with the applicant, followed by a written description of the qualities and abilities that make them a suitable candidate.